-as sub-$A$-modules of $\Ext^1_{\cM_{F_{\fp}}}(\mathbbm{1},\underline{M})$.
+of sub-$A$-modules of $\Ext^1_{\cM_{F_{\fp}}}(\mathbbm{1},\underline{M})$.
 Surprisingly, this is almost never an equality.
 In Subsection \ref{subsec:counter-example}, we construct explicitly a class in the right-hand side of \eqref{eq:inclusion-of-ext} which does not belong the left-hand side.
-In the remaining part of this text, we offer a conjectural framework which we expect to solve the default of \eqref{eq:inclusion-of-ext} to be an equality.
+In the remaining part of this text, we offer a conjectural framework in which we expect to solve this default.